seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **CALCHAS**
 You have a Trojan prisoner, call'd Antenor,
 Yesterday took: Troy holds him very dear.
-Oft have you---often have you thanks therefore---
+Oft have you--often have you thanks therefore--
 Desired my Cressid in right great exchange,
 Whom Troy hath still denied: but this Antenor,
 I know, is such a wrest in their affairs